LIFE STORY

 The Japanese seizure of the Ryukyu islands which long had close relations with pre-revolution China was a good example.

-But it never got round to placing markers, removing kings or queens (as Japan did in Korea), or stationing soldiers.
+But China never got round to placing markers and sending in soldiers.

 But this should not mean the rest of us have to ignore the validity of the more pacifistic Chinese approach.
 That is, unless we prefer to go along with the more militaristic Japanese approach.